renzhentaxi/phishingrod/readme.md

 we are not trying to actually phish people.
 The purpose of this program is to increase the awareness of the phishing

--For sernior project by Renzhentaxi and Hankyol
+-For senior project by Renzhentaxi and Hankyol

-Make a File inside Data folder called "Login.txt"

-The format is: **preferred_Name email password**

-e.g

-`Taxi taxi@gmail.com 12345678`

-Download Database.db from our cloud drive and place it in Data/

-Mail Sending System Workflow:

-1. load/create users (senders + receiver)
-2. create mail by specifying content
-3. create MailSender
-4. send the email via MailSender
+I have moved classes that contains sensitive information to a secret folder so from now on the project wont compile successfully anymore.

+I have uploaded the secret folder to our google drive so just copy it in to this folder and everything will compile again.

+The location of the secret folder should be

+phishingrod/Secret

+If the project still dont compile, mark the Secret directory as source.